karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Http/HttpRequest/getQueryString.md

-Returns the queryString of the http request.
+Returns the url-decoded version of the queryString of the http request.